 Southeast Florida is one of the most vulnerable areas in the country to climate change and sea level rise.
-Recognizing their shared challenges, Palm Beach, Broward, Miami-Dade and Monroe counties ("Compact counties") adopted the Southeast Florida Regional Climate Change Compact ("Compact") in 2010.
+Recognizing their shared challenges, Palm Beach, Broward, Miami-Dade and Monroe Counties (Compact Counties) adopted the Southeast Florida Regional Climate Change Compact (Compact) in 2010.
 The Compact includes a commitment to develop and advocate for joint state and federal legislative policies.
-Accordingly, the Compact counties have adopted a State Legislative Program each year since 2011.
-The Compact has adopted State Legislative Priorities to identify legislative issues that Compact members will support in the upcoming legislative session.
-The Compact has also adopted State Legislative

-Principles to articulate the overarching goals for the Program.
+Accordingly, the Compact Counties have adopted a State Legislative Program each year since 2011.
+The Compact Counties and other organizations adopting this document recognize that the local impacts of global climate change are among the greatest challenges facing southeast Florida in the present and future.
+Consequently, adapting to climate impacts, mitigating additional damage by reducing greenhouse gas emissions, and building community and economic resilience are among the highest priorities for action at all levels of government.

-Palm Beach County is committed to supporting the Priorities and Principles established by the Compact in its entirety.
+Palm Beach County is committed to supporting the Compact's 2022 State Legislative Priorities and 2022 State Climate, Energy, and Resilience Legislative Principles in their entirety.
 Current Priorities from the Compact Program are: